 Eat Before you Drink

 Drinking on an empty stomach will make you feel tipsy more quickly.
 This can lead to eating or drinking more than you want to.
 Having some food before you drink will help your stomach absorb the alcohol more slowly and help you make better choices.

 Studies show that people tend to make poor food choices when drinking alcohol.
 To avoid piling on the calories after a drink or two, have some healthy snacks ready to eat when you get home or make plans to have a healthy meal after your drink.
 Good snack choices include fruit, air-popped popcorn, or hummus and veggies.

 Take it Slow

-Just like eating too fast can lead to overeating, gulping down drinks may cause you to drink more than you would like.
+Just like eating too fast can lead to overeating, gulping down drinks may cause you to drink more.
 Sip your drink slowly, putting it down in between sips.
 When you are done, have a non-alcoholic drink, such as water or low-calorie soda, before having more alcohol.

 Make a Plan for Drinking